 Encourage careers in surgery in high school, college and medical students Top

-Michael B. Freeman, MD, FACS, was named the Interim Chair of the Department of Surgery at the University of Tennessee Graduate School Of Medicine in October 2018.
+Michael B. Freeman, MD, FACS, was named the Chair of the Department of Surgery at the University of Tennessee Graduate School Of Medicine in January 2020.
 Dr. Freeman is a graduate of the Medical College of Georgia in August, GA.
 He completed his residency in General Surgery at Barnes Hospital, Washington University School of Medicine in St. Louis, MO, and was the first to graduate from the Vascular Surgery Fellowship Program there.
 Dr. Freeman’s academic career began at the University of Tennessee Graduate School of Medicine in July, 1987, helping to establish the University of Tennessee Medical Center as an elite center for Vascular and Endovascular Surgery.
 He has been the Chief of Vascular Surgery and Program Director of the Vascular Fellowship program for the past 18 years.

 Dr. Freeman has presented 148 presentations at professional organization meetings and has written 100 articles in major academic journals.